M.S. in Industrial and Systems Engineering

-Our flexible curriculum allows students to select from a variety of courses based on their interests and career needs, such as:
+Our flexible curriculum allows selection from a variety of courses based on the student's interests and career needs, such as:

 - Statistical Quality Analysis